 Long term care involves multiple interactions with residents that require varying levels of care on a daily basis.
 Point of Care, then, must be individualized.
 Point of Care software solutions combine electronic health records and medical charts to allow caretakers to quickly become familiar with a patient’s or resident’s needs.

-And Point of Care software is being updated every day to meet the changing standards of care.
+And Point of Care software, sometimes called CNA POC, is being updated every day to meet the changing standards of care.
 A Point of Care training update memo issued by the CDC in February 2021 details the usage and implementation of the COVID-19 testing module on the National Healthcare Safety Network site.
 Long term care software and long term care EMR (electronic medical records) allow the CDC to effectively monitor outbreaks in facilities (specifically nursing homes) in order to enable rapid initiation of case investigations and, hopefully, minimize the spread and save lives.

 Of course, Point of Care technology is not limited to software solutions.
 A 2018 article in Clinical Chemistry, a high-impact peer-reviewed medical journal, details how Point of Care hardware is crucial to PoCT integration.
 Some popular consumer devices are now capable of medical monitoring, storing and transmitting data, and then saving it on a cloud-based server.
 Examples include: